istio/istio.io/content/en/boilerplates/ambient-alpha-warning.md

 In particular, there are known performance, stability, and security issues in the alpha release.
 There are also planned breaking changes, including some that will prevent upgrades.
-These limitations will be addressed before ambient mode moves to beta.
+These limitations will be addressed before ambient mode moves to Beta.
 {{< /warning >}}